cml815/do/public/blog/posts-in-progress/covid-relief-grants-for-small-business.md

 The funding opportunity describes eligibility.
 Read this information first to saved wasted time.
 Also, foundation grants are generally only given to not-for-profit organizations.

-What defines a small businesses, but the [Small Business Administration's](https://www.sba.gov/federal-contracting/contracting-guide/basic-requirements) definition is a good guide.
+What defines a small businesses, but the [Small Business Administration's](https://www.sba.gov/federal-contracting/contracting-guide/basic-requirements) definition is a good guidee.
 Small businesses have fewer than 500 employees and average annual revenue under $7.5 million.

 Other aspects of your business can matter in eligibility, &mdash; such as whether your company is US-based,independent, and whether you are doing R&D in-house.